Ana Layevska

-Anna Serhiivna Layevska (Note: Also Anna Sergeyevna Layevskaya (Анна Сергеевна Лаевская)) (Анна Сергіївна Лаєвська; born January 10, 1984), known as Ana Layevska, is a Ukrainian-Mexican actress and singer.
+Anna Serhiivna Layevska (Note: Also Anna Sergeyevna Layevskaya (Анна Сергеевна Лаевская)) (Анна Сергіївна Лаєвська; born January 10, 1982), known as Ana Layevska, is a Ukrainian-Mexican actress and singer.

 Early life

-Born in Kyiv, Ukraine, Ana is the only child of violinist Serhii Laievskyi and actress Inna Rastsvetaeva.
-In 1987, Ana and her family moved from Kyiv to Moscow, and in 1991 they moved to Mexico.
+Born in Kiev, Ukraine, Ana is the only child of violinist Serhii Laievskyi and actress Inna Rastsvetaeva.
+In 1987, Ana and her family moved from Kiev to Moscow, and in 1991 they moved to Mexico.
 She started playing the violin when she was five and started acting upon moving to Mexico.

 Career

 In Mexico, she studied acting at the Centro de Educación Artística of Televisa.
 Thanks to her skills she obtained some roles in videoclips like "Carolina" by singer David and telenovelas such as Alguna vez tendremos alas (1997), Preciosa (1998) and Amor Gitano (1999), acting with Mauricio Islas and Mariana Seoane.
 Those were relatively small roles but they were good experiences as well.

 Eventually, producer Pedro Damián called her to participate in telenovelas Primer amor... a mil por hora (2000), in which she shared credits with Anahí, Kuno Becker, Mauricio Islas and Valentino Lanús.
 She won the TVyNovelas Award for best female revelation, as well as the Palmas de Oro prize in the same category.

 In 2001, she starred in her first film, In the Time of the Butterflies, where she had the opportunity of acting with Salma Hayek and Edward James Olmos.
 In 2005, she participated in the reality TV show Bailando Por Un Sueño, where celebrities are paired with contestants in a dance-based competition.
 Despite being unpopular with the judges, she was saved from eviction three times by public telephone voting, eventually placing third overall.

 Her most recent appearance is in the hit telenovela El Fantasma de Elena as Elena Calcaño from Telemundo Studios.

 She played her second main villain role in Telemundo's Mi Corazón Insiste alongside Jencarlos Canela, Carmen Villalobos, and Angelica Maria.

 In 2012, she played in Telemundo's Relaciones Peligrosas as Paty, a main role, alongside Sandra Echeverría, Maritza Bustamante and Gabriel Coronel.

 In 2013, she starred in Telemundo's Dama y obrero, as Ignacia Santamaria, the lead protagonist, alongside José Luis Reséndez and Fabián Ríos.

 In 2016 she returned to Televisa as Camila Borges the main antagonist of the series Sin rastro de ti, alongside Adriana Louvier and Danilo Carrera.